jasonmckenna00/Replay/README.md

 --------

 ### User authentication and validations
 Implimented own authentication process to ensure proper user credentials.
 Features validations on the User and Session models to secure user information without storing password information.
+The code snippet below pairs with a session controller which tracks session cookies to validate the user is logged in on refresh.

 ```